samdimek/samdimek/README.md

 Why do you think decentralization existed in the first place tho?

-I write tech articles, use this link (https://samdimek.hashnode.dev/ "delashoo's Blog") to read something today.
+I write tech articles, use this link (https://samdimek.hashnode.dev/ "Xam's Blog") to read something today.